joysticktv/joysticktv.github.io/streamer_support.md

 > A $5 fee may be added if we’re unable to process your ACH deposit due to incorrect information.

 **MassPay**

+> NOTE: our MassPay option is currently unavailable.

 MassPay [https://www.masspay.io/](https://www.masspay.io/) is a service for receiving funds that works like a bank account.
 You **do not** need to create a MassPay account.
 We create the account for you when you request a payout.
 We transfer funds directly to your MassPay account.
 Once a payout request is processed, this is sent within 1 business day.